logo

 <script>

-document.getElementById('signup').addEventListener('captchaapi:attested', function (e) {
+document.getElementById('signup').addEventListener('captchaapi:solved', function (e) {

-// captcha_attestation hidden input on the form.
+// captchaapi_response hidden input on the form.

 // Finish the submission however your stack expects - fetch / htmx / Livewire / Inertia.